json-api/json-api/format/index.md

 If a link object refers to resource objects included in the same compound document, it **MUST** include resource linkage to those resource objects.

+> Note: a resource may actually be referring to another resource returned in the same compound document, but this reference may be omitted from the link object of the parent resource because of sparse fieldset restrictions.

 Resource linkage **MUST** be represented as one of the following:

 * `null` for empty to-one relationships.